Tasmanian wedge-tailed eagle: Breeding

 Wedge-tailed eagles generally pair for life and remain together throughout the year.
 When courting and pair-bonding, they perform spectacular aerial displays.
 Courtship usually starts in late June, from this time onwards there is a gradual increase in aerial displays and nest repairing behaviour which peaks in late August.
 During August, the month prior to egg laying, the nest is liberally adorned and lined with greenery.
 This behaviour continues throughout breeding and may even be exhibited by single adults in territories.

 One or two eggs (usually one) is laid in late August or early September.
 Eggs appear whitish-grey with a few brown spots and are approximately 73 x 58 mm in size.
 The female will incubate the eggs for 43–45 days and during this time is fed by the male.

 For the first few weeks after hatching the chick is fed by the female.
 By six to eight weeks of age the chick is capable of feeding itself and both parents bring food direct to the nest.
 Chicks take up to 90 days to fledge, after which will remain near the nest for several weeks.
 Juveniles are dependent on their parents for food for at least three months and may accompany parent birds until the next breeding season.
 Juvenile birds disperse widely after abandoning their parents.

 Diet

 Wedge-tailed eagles are carnivorous birds of prey that hunt over a wide range of habitats, including open heath, pasture and grassland, but may also scavenge on carrion when available.
-They feed mainly on rabbits, hares, birds (such as nativehen), wallabies and possums.
+They feed mainly on invasive rabbits and hares, native birds such as the nativehen and Cape barren goose, and medium size mammals such as the Bennett's wallaby, Common brushtail possum, Common wombat, Tasmanian pademelon, and sometimes the spiky Short-beaked echidna.
 Immature birds that lack hunting experience are particularly dependent on carrion as a source of food, although adults will also feed heavily on carrion during winter.
-In rural Tasmania, the diet of A. a. fleayi has been recorded to consist of rabbits, hares and cats (which comprise approximately 45% of items consumed); wallabies, possums, echidnas and wombats (approximately 30%); birds (approximately 10%); sheep and goats (approximately 7.5%); and reptiles (approximately 5%) (the remaining 2.5% of the diet is composed of other items).
+In rural Tasmania, the diet of A. a. fleayi has been recorded to consist of European rabbits, European hares and Feral cats (which comprise approximately 45% of items consumed); wallabies, possums, echidnas and wombats (approximately 30%); birds (approximately 10%); young sheep and goats (approximately 7.5%); and reptiles such as the Blotched blue-tongued lizard and the highly venomous Tiger snake (approximately 5%) (the remaining 2.5% of the diet is composed of other items) such as carrion.